dasdom/dasdom.github.io/_posts/2020-04-17-quick-tip-accessibility-zoom.md

 date: 2020-04-17
 author: Dominik Hauser
 categories: Quick Tip, Accessibility
-title: "Quick Tip: Accessibility Zoom"
+title: "Quick Tip: Accessibility Zoom to Debug Layout"
 ---

 Sometimes during the development of an iOS app, you need to figure out, how many pixels are between two views.